acend/helm-basics-training/content/labs/02.0/_index.en.md

 weight: 20
 ---

+In this lab we're going to create our very first Helm Chart and deploy it.

 ### Task 1

-In this lab, we use the `helm` cli to create our very first Helm Chart:
+First let's create our chart:

 ```bash
 helm create mychart
 ```

-The created chart is now in the `mychart` directory and already a valid and fully functional chart which deploys NGINX.
+You'll now find a `mychart` directory with the newly created chart.
+It already is a valid and fully functional chart which deploys nginx.
 Have a look at the generated files and their content.
 For an explanation of the files, visit the [Helm Developer Documentation](https://docs.helm.sh/developing_charts/#the-chart-file-structure).
-In a later Section you find all the information about Helm templates.
+In a later section you'll find all the information about Helm templates.

 {{% notice warning %}}
-**Die Mobiliar:** Have a look at the following special instructions
+**Die Mobiliar**: Have a look at the following special instructions.
 {{% /notice %}}

 You can use the `docker-registry.mobicorp.ch/puzzle/k8s/kurs/nginx` container image instead of `nginx` which you cannot pull on your Kubernetes cluster.

-So change your `values.yaml` to match the following:
+Change your `values.yaml` to match the following:

 ```
 [...]